crpietschmann/portfolio/_posts/2008/2008-02-28-simple-javascript-object-reflection-api-(net-style).markdown

 };
 ```

-And, here&#39;s some simple code using the above simple reflection api:
+And, here's some simple code using the above simple reflection api:

 ```javascript
 /// Define our Person Object